canonical/identity-platform-docs/DOCS/kratos-how-to-manage-users.md

 ## Reset multi-factor authentication

-Administrators can reset identity's second authentication factor using either the identity id or email.
+Administrators can reset an identity's second authentication factor using either the identity id or email.
 The type of credentials to be removed must be specified, supported values are `totp` and `lookup_secret` (commonly known as backup codes):

 ```